JaredMichel/RewardPointsExample/README.md

 The backend stores transactions in an in-memory list and maintains a running total of total reward points earned.
 A set of fake transactions is initialized when the backend first starts up.
 The frontend displays current transactions and accepts input of new transaction.

-The backend can be started like any other Spring Boot project, and the frontend can be started like any other React project with a 'yarn start'
+The backend can be started like any other Spring Boot project, and the frontend can be started like any other React project with a 'yarn start' and proxies its network calls to the backend runnning on port 8080